Skip to main content Skip to complementary content

 Permissions to view datasets and metadata

 Permissions are required in a space to view datasets and dataset metadata.
-Both actions map to the permission List and use data source.
+Both actions map to the permission List and use data source in the space.
 For more information, see Managing permissions in shared spaces or Managing permissions in managed spaces.

 Dataset overview